EonTAS/ppc-emulator/README.md

 2) as a user i want to be able to know what commands are so far usable

-3) as a visitor i want to be able to learn a little about how low level operations work.
+3) as a visitor i want to be able to learn a little about how low level operations work through stepping through code line by line

 # Features :